OneIdentity/safeguard-api-tutorial/spp3-postman/README.md

 START HERE: [Hands-on Lab](postman-hol.md)

 1. Download and install Postman
-2. Make a simple request to notification
+2. Make a simple unauthenticated request
 3. Import directly from Safeguard OpenAPI file
 4. Import a starter collection for authentication
 5. Building and running a saved query